The topics covered in this section include:

 In addition to the set of rigid bodies, we also need to define the relationship between those bodies (i.e., joint definitions).
 In the figure below, a joint (in red) defines the kinematic relationship between two frames (B and P) each affixed to a rigid-body (the parent, Po, and the body being added, Bo) parameterized by joint coordinates

 A body is a moving reference frame (Bo) in which its center-of-mass and inertia are defined, and the location of a joint frame (B) fixed to the body can be specified.
 Similarly, the joint frame (P) in the parent body frame (Po) can also be specified.
 Flexibility in specifying the joint is achieved by permitting joint frames that are not coincident with the body frame.
+In 4.0, this flexibility was enhanced via the introduction of the Frame class hierarchy.
+There are three main types of Frames: Ground (each model starts with a ground frame), Body, and PhysicalOffsetFrame.
+All three of these frames are called PhysicalFrames because they either are a rigid body or are fixed to a rigid body.
+In OpenSim 4.0, a joint connects two PhysicalFrames (parent and child).
+One can use PhysicalOffsetFrames to specify a constant transform between a joint frame and the body frame.

 Available Joint Types